 No one can write about San Sebastian without mentioning the food.
 Considered to be one of the gastronomic capitals in Europe, you can eat INCREDIBLY well in San Sebastian without breaking the bank – thanks to the phenomenal local pintxos bars churning out fantastic local delicacies and agreeable prices.

-There are a total of eleven Michelin-starred restaurants in the city that have been awarded nineteen individual stars.
 So if you’re looking for an unforgettable fine dining experience, San Sebastian will have you spoilt for choice.

-Even if you don’t opt to splash the cash as a fine dining restaurant, you can still have an incredible gastronomic experience in San Sebastian.
+Even if you don’t opt to splash the cash at a fine dining restaurant, you can still have an incredible gastronomic experience in San Sebastian.
 The culture is a bit different than in Bilbao – pintxos bar hopping is more fast-paced and the concentration of bars is really something special.

 It is also more the norm to order hot pintxos rather than the cold ones on display behind the counter.
 In fact, the best bars won’t have prepared dishes on display at all!